JoinColony/colonyJS/packages/sdk/README.md

 import { ColonyNetwork, toEth } from '@colony/sdk';

 // If MetaMask is installed there will be an `ethereum` object on the `window`
-// NOTE: Make sure MetaMask is connected to Gnosis chain (see https://www.xdaichain.com/for-users/wallets/metamask/metamask-setup) const provider = new providers.Web3Provider(window.ethereum);
+// NOTE: Make sure MetaMask is connected to ArbitrumOne chain (use https://app.colony.io/public-rpc or see https://chainlist.org/chain/42161) const provider = new providers.Web3Provider(window.ethereum);

 // Get the MetaColony's CLNY funding in the root team (id 1)